Tomas-Kuchta-FPV/Open-ESPilot/JOURNAL.md

 **Total Time Spent: x** <!-- Going to figure it out when I'm done-->

+> English isn't my first language, so feel free to point out any mistakes or unclear parts.

 ## Written README.md - 21-6.2025
 Like every begining of a Open Source project I create a GitHub repo and write a readme to let people know on what I'm working on.